SaintPaddy/S1_Update_Agents/README.md

 "21.5.3.235","SentinelInstaller-x86_windows_32bit_v21_5_3_235.exe","SentinelInstaller-x64_windows_64bit_v21_5_3_235.exe","SentinelInstaller_windows_32bit_v21_5_3_235.msi","SentinelInstaller_windows_64bit_v21_5_3_235.msi"
 "22.1.4.10010","SentinelOneInstaller_windows_32bit_v22_1_4_10010.exe","SentinelOneInstaller_windows_64bit_v22_1_4_10010.exe","",""
 ```
 As far as I understood it, as of v22.1.4.10010 it doesn't make much difference anymore if you push an MSI or an EXE package.
 But they prefer the EXE.
-So that's why I use that now.
+That is why the PowerShell script will ignore the MSI option in the CSV file as of v22.1.4.10010

 # Running the script